run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 * Click on `Get Installation instructions`.
 * Choose the `Run:ai version` to be installed on the Cluster.
 * Press `Continue`.
-* Run the [Helm](https://helm.sh/docs/intro/install/) command provided in the wizard.
+* Copy the [Helm](https://helm.sh/docs/intro/install/) command provided in the `Installation Instructions` and run it on in the cluster.
 * In case of a failure, see the [Installation troubleshooting guide](../../troubleshooting/troubleshooting.md#installation).

 ### Upgrade from version 2.9, 2.10, 2.11 or 2.12